pyrogn/HiveHelper_on_PySpark/README.md

 ### union_all

-Makes union of more than 2 tables
+Makes union of more than 2 tables.
+Meanwhile native Spark function `.unionByName()` or `.union()` allows unioning of only two tables at once.

 ```python
 df_unioned = union_all(df1, df2, df3, df4)